OnlpLab/HeGeL/README.md

-# HeGeL: A Novel Dataset for Hebrew Geo-Location
+# HeGeL: A Novel Dataset for Geo-Location from Hebrew Text

+## Paper
+The paper can be found here - https://aclanthology.org/2023.findings-acl.460/

 ## Data